chostett/illuminesce/content/blog/posts/2023-09-08-Terranova-Inspiration/index.md

 I'm always happy to answer your questions. <3

-*Have a question here?
-Feel free to ask in the comments.*
+---

+Terranova is a nostalgic, text-based [interface drama](/blog/posts/2023-08-22-Interface-Drama/) about fangirls in the early 2000's on *LimeJournal*.
+Available on PC, Mac and Linux [here](https://playterranova.com/).